-Have we suddenly enough a candidate for this year's record?
-And it until March helpful?
+Have we suddenly enough a candidate for this year's plate?
+And before March is over?
 And from a totally unknown newcomer?
-Straight in from the sidelines?
+Straight from the sidelines?
 Without a record deal?

 It may seem that way ...